-Certificate Access 25.4.2
+Certificate Access 26.4.2

-Force PKCS#11 interface usage The VPN Client knows how to handle the PKCS #11 and CNG APIs in order to access the certificate for smart cards or tokens.
+Force PKCS#11 interface usage

+The VPN Client knows how to handle the PKCS #11 and CNG APIs in order to access the certificate for smart cards or tokens.

 When this option is checked, the VPN Client will only consider the PKCS #11 API to access the certificate for smart cards and tokens.
-Use the first certificate found When this option is checked, the VPN Client will use the first certificate found on the specified smart card reader or token.

-Token/Smart Card Reader choice 25.4.3
+26.4.3 Token/Smart Card Reader choice

 Use the token/SC reader configured in the VPN Config.

 The VPN Client uses the reader or token specified in the VPN configuration file to search for a certificate.

 Use the first token or SC reader found on this computer The VPN Client uses the first smart card or token found on the workstation to search for a certificate.

-Use the token or SC reader configured in PN Client uses the vpnconf.ini configuration file to identify the card readers or tokens to use to search for a certificate. vpnconf.ini file Refer to the "Deployment Guide". i Since the use of the vpnconf.ini file only applies to the PKCS #11 interface, this option requires that the Force
+Use the token or SC reader configured in vpnconf.ini file

+The VPN Client uses the vpnconf.ini configuration file to identify the smart card readers or tokens to use to search for a certificate.

+Refer to the "Deployment Guide".

+Since the use of the vpnconf.ini file only applies to the PKCS #11 interface, this option requires that the Force PKCS#11 interface usage option be selected.

-Managing languages 25.5
+26.5 Managing languages

-Choosing a language 25.5.1
+26.5.1 Choosing a language